Summer Institute I: June 13 - 29, 2017 | Faculty: Chris Kraus with Natasha Stagg and Robert Dewhurst

 Summer Institute II - The Wendy Book Club: July 14 - August 4, 2017 | Faculty: Walter Scott and Niki Little

 Plug In Institute of Contemporary Art • 1-460 Portage Avenue, Winnipeg, Manitoba, Canada • 204 942-1043 • firstname.lastname@example.org

 2016 Wood Land School participants playing “Le Twist” as part of a curatorial talk by Cathy Mattes

 For our 2017 editions of the Summer Institute, Plug In Institute of Contemporary Art’s post-graduate research program, we announce two distinct opportunities.
 For three weeks in June, participants will work with renowned writer, artist and editor, Chris Kraus with guests Natasha Stagg and Robert Dewhurst.
-For the second session in July, artist, writer and performer, Walter Scott and Niki Little will co-facilitate The Wendy Book Club.
+For the second session in July, artist, writer and performer, Walter Scott and local curator and artist Niki Little will co-facilitate The Wendy Book Club.
 These two research-based programs take up writing as an expanded field incorporating elements of critical confession, reflection and artistry.

 Summer Institute I: June 13 - 29, 2017